seastan/lotr-lcg-set-generator/README.md

     ```

     If you prefer UI interface, instead of `Git CMD` you may also use `GitHub Desktop` (https://desktop.github.com).
+    In that case, on GitHub UI click `Code`, then click `Open with Github Desktop`.

 2. Make sure there is a spreadsheet on Google Sheets (most likely, it already exists).